cponcej/awesome-tech/docs/index.md

 - [All of the World’s Money and Markets in One Visualization](http://money.visualcapitalist.com/all-of-the-worlds-money-and-markets-in-one-visualization/)
 - [civisanalytics.com: Machine Learning.
 Workflows in Python: Getting data ready to build models](https://civisanalytics.com/blog/data-science/2015/12/17/workflows-in-python-getting-data-ready-to-build-models/)
 	- [civisanalytics.com: Machine Learning.
 Workflows in Python: Curating Features and Thinking Scientifically about Algorithms](https://civisanalytics.com/blog/data-science/2015/12/23/workflows-in-python-curating-features-and-thinking-scientifically-about-algorithms/)
+- [redash.io Open Source Data Collaboration Platform](https://github.com/getredash/redash) Connect to any data source, visualize your data and share it with anyone!

 ### Data collection and processing is growing in sports
 - [reddit: Are there any good resources for Python and Proffesional sports data?](https://www.reddit.com/r/Python/comments/3xa59x/are_there_any_good_resources_for_python_and/)